bjuppa/twbs-blade/readme.md

 The multiselect types will automatically add brackets to the form input's name to access selected values as an array at the server side.

 ### label/html_label
-Displayed before the input and connected to it via element id's.
+Displayed before the input and connected to it via element's id.
 Defaults to `name` if not supplied.

 ### help_text/html_help_text
 This is displayed after the input and connected to it with `aria-describedby`.